Val171/Tic_Tac_Toe/README.md

 I haven't added an autochecking mecchanism.

-The win/loss mechanism is quite self explanatory and trivial.
+The win/loss mechanism is quite self explanatory and trivial, this is also simply a proof of concept.
 Hence it is left to the players to gauge a win/loss.

 By default player1 plays as the "cross"(❌) and player2 as "circle"(🟢)